peace-shillong/Android-Development-Roadmap/Level 1/ReadMe.md

    A Project/App that makes use of volley library to display a list of Events, the data will come in JSON, from a web server.
    An Event has Title, Venue, Time and Description.
 You can use RecyclerView to display the List.

+7.  _Fruits Information List_ (Using Fragments and Recycler View)

+  Build an Information App that makes use of Fragments and RecyclerView.
+  Fragment 1 (ListFragment).
+Has a list (use RecyclerView) of Fruits, each list item can have Fruit Name and Image On press of the Fruit item, it will open a new Fragment (i.e Fragment 2) and pass the Name of the Fruit to it.

+  Fragment 2 (InfoFragment).
+This Fragment will display information about a Fruit.
+  It will have Fruit Image, Fruit Name and Fruit Description.

+  The UI of the App can be made in any way you want so be creative.